 Cuts of Meat and Vegan Substitutions for Rendang

 - If slow-cooking the beef for 5-6 hours, use chuck beef.
-If cooking for shorter time as in this recipe, use boneless short ribs.
+If cooking for a shorter time as in this recipe, use boneless short ribs.

 - Beef can also be substituted with chicken, lamb, turkey, buffalo, or duck.
 Alternatively, you can substitute with jackfruit, tempeh, or other vegan meat substitutes.
 Keep in mind that cooking time will vary depending on your protein substitution.

-Looking for More Easy Ethnic Recipes?
+Looking for More Easy Asian-Inspired Recipes?

 - Chinese Pork Dumplings (With Pictures!)